AnthonySteele/anthonysteele.github.io/AsyncBasicMistakes.md

  * Avoid `.Result` as much as possible.
 Let the async flow.
  * Avoid `Task.Run`.
 You don't need it.
  * Avoid `async void` methods.
+ * In async code, you should await wherever possible.

 Async can't make your code wait faster, but it can free up threads for greater throughput.
 However some common antipatterns prevent that from happening.